Artichoke Dip for Nacho Recipes

 Spinach Artichoke Nachos

-A few years ago my family and I loved these nachos at one of our local pizzerias.
+A few years ago, my family and I loved this artichoke dip for nachos at one of our local pizzerias.
 I always wanted to recreate them to eat them at home anytime I wanted.
 When the restaurant quit serving them, I became even more inspired to get them made!
-Here they are, from my kitchen to yours!
+Try this dip for nacho recipes is from my kitchen to yours!

 Makes 10-12 servings for appetizers, 6 servings for a meal